 Catastrophic injuries are usually associated with very lengthy recoveries, permanent disability, or death.

-At William G. Kolodner P.A., we represent people with catastrophic injuries involving:
+At William G. Kolodner Personal Injury Lawyers, we represent people with catastrophic injuries involving:

 Traumatic Brain Injuries